You can find me here:

 MY APPROACH TO ART AND MY STYLE

-Inspiration is everywhere: a small bird on a thorn twig, a ray of light illuminating the petals from the back, repeated patterns of batik fabrics, or just a beautiful shape of a leaf with a dewdrop that will fall off in a moment.
-Little bits of reality that we pass by indifferently can have tremendous power – they remind us that we are just pollen in this universe.
-I want to stop for a moment, capture those bits and contemplate them for a little longer.
+Inspiration, to me, is everywhere: a tiny bird perched on a thorn twig, a beam of light illuminating petals from behind, the repetitive patterns of batik fabrics, or simply the graceful shape of a leaf with a dewdrop that’s about to fall.
+Those seemingly small bits of reality we often overlook hold immense power—they serve as reminders that we’re just tiny specks in this vast universe.
+I want to pause, capture those moments, and linger in contemplation for just a bit longer.

 OTHER INTERESTS